-For 60 years, Honors College students have created unique and enriched academic programs within a top global university that offers an abundance of life-changing opportunities.
+For over 65 years, Honors College students have created unique and enriched academic programs within a top global university that offers an abundance of life-changing opportunities.

 Honors College membership provides: